Unthreadability with Small Conditions: Defining the Main Poset

-The proof that $\S$ is countably closed is similar to the analogous proof for Jensen's method of forcing square sequences in the sense that $\omega$-sequences can vacuously top off lower bounds of countable sequences.
+The proof that the set of complete conditions in $\S$ is countably closed is similar to the analogous proof for Jensen's method of forcing square sequences in the sense that $\omega$-sequences can vacuously top off lower bounds of countable sequences.
 However, it is different in the sense that new limit points of the $\dot{C}_\alpha^x$'s are added.
 Because of this complication, we introduce some additional terminology.

 \begin{definition} Let $\vec s = \seq{s_i}{i<\omega}$ be an $\le_\S$-decreasing sequence of conditions.

 \begin{itemize}

 \item Let $\ed(\vec s) = \bigcup_{i<\omega}\dom(s_i)$ be the \emph{existing domain}.